 The clinical signs of cardiac insufficiency are variable, depending on the severity of the insufficiency.
 Among them is dyspnea on exertion or even at rest at a more advanced stage, asthma (cardiac asthma) and orthopnea, symmetric edema, especially on the ankles, on the tibia and on top of the foot.
 There is also nocturia due to nocturnal voiding of edema.

-Pulmonary edema, dry cough, diminished vital capacity and fatigue can be signs of cardiac insufficiency as well.
-Cerebral symptoms such as confusion and fear are caused by the diminished blood flow to the brain.
+Pulmonary edema, dry cough, diminished vital capacity, and fatigue can be signs of cardiac insufficiency as well.
+Cerebral symptoms such as confusion and fear are caused by diminished blood flow to the brain.

-Dyspnea and pulmonary edema are more likely caused by acute left ventricular heart failure, whereas acute right ventricular heart failure manifests itself in gastrointestinal disorders such as liver pain caused by fluid backing up into the liver which results in tender hepatomegaly.
+Dyspnea and pulmonary edema are more likely caused by acute LV heart failure, whereas acute right ventricular (RV) heart failure manifests itself in gastrointestinal disorders such as liver pain caused by fluid backing up into the liver which results in tender hepatomegaly.

 Pleural effusion, engorged kidneys with proteinuria and changes in body weight due to water retention, can also be signs of cardiac insufficiency.